Choosing the Best Vacuum Cleaner for Your Home

 A stick vac will collect all the dirt and dust in a bin contained in the handle.
 Stick vacs use rechargeable batteries, so they are not limited by cords or power points.
 Many stick vac models will have telescopic handles to make them as long or as short as you need them to be.
 This means you can clean in high or hard to reach spaces.

-With most models you can detach the hose and use the handheld unit for small jobs like cleaning inside the car.
+With most models, you can detach the hose and use the handheld unit for small jobs like cleaning inside the car.

 Stick vacuums will come with many of the attachments that a barrel vac comes with: